sarsky/Mozzie/docs/source/QuadArms.rst

 The final step for the quad arms section is to attach them correctly to the completed Mozzie fuselage.

 Place a mark on the fuselage 12mm behind the fuselage hatch.
-Then dry fit the quad arm on the rear mark and into the front nose crease as per the picture below.
+Then dry fit the quad arm on the rear mark and into the front nose crease, as per the picture below.
 Mark the screw holes and rectangular cable penetrations on the 3D printed middle mounts onto the foam fuselage.
 Carefully cut the foam all the way through to the inside of the fuselage so that the cables can be routed internally to the power loom, and that the servo cables can be routed to the Pixhawk from the quad arms.
 Only drill small holes through the foam for the screws so that the screws are not loose in the foam.